jayllo-c/tp/docs/DeveloperGuide.md

    <br>

-5. Importing Data from a CSV File with Missing Compulsory Headers in Header Row
+5. Importing Data from a CSV file with missing compulsory headers in header row

    * **Prerequisites**
        * A CSV file with missing compulsory headers at the path `C:\path\to\file.csv` with the following content (missing the `name` header):